by T Campbell

 “Well,” sighed Zap-Panda, “that went well.”

 There had been way too much magical static for the daughter of the great Zabeara to follow the battle between Alley-Kat-Abra and Katastrophe after it had begun.
-She’d had better success following Captain Carrot’s battle, but the Captain had had no success at all.
+She’d had better success following Captain Carrot’s fight, but the Captain had had no success at all.

 If Abra and the Captain had waited before jumping in, Zap-Panda might have been able to explain to them that they were the doorways to this world, and so they should have been the last to leave Earth-Reverse-C, not the first.
 Now, of course, Zap-Panda, Stacked Canary, and Aquaduck were stranded all over again.